BastionDevs/serverplatform/README.md

 - 📦 **File Manager** with Upload/Download/Permissions
 - 🔁 **Scheduler & Task Automation**
 - 🌐 **Web API** for integrations
-- 🖼️ **Modern UI** designed with inspiration from the Fluent Design Language
+- 🖼️ **Modern UI** designed with inspiration from the Material Design Language

 ---